Category Archives: New and Happenings

 Puerto Vallarta offers an LGBT inclusive atmosphere in is Romantic Zone

-area which is home to many businesses that are LGBT-owned and/or target
+which is home to many businesses that are LGBT-owned and/or target

 the consumer, including beaches, tours, activities and restaurants bars